officialrajdeepsingh/awesome-nextjs/README.md

 - [Auth kit](https://www.authkit.com/) - MojoAuth offers a passwordless authentication solution for any web and mobile applications.
 - [Kinde](https://kinde.com) - Simple, robust authentication built for developers.
 - [Stytch](https://stytch.com) - Stytch is enterprise-ready authentication and authorization.

+## Bundler

+- [EsBuild](https://github.com/evanw/esbuild) - EsBuild is an open-source JavaScript bundler and minified that is extremely fast and lightweight.
+- [Rollupjs](https://rollupjs.org) - The rollup.js is an open-source JavaScript bundler.
+- [Tsup](https://github.com/egoist/tsup) - The tsup is the simplest and fastest way to bundle your TypeScript project with no configuration need.

 ## State Management